mizuki-nana/coreVM/README.md

 instructions that are in coreVM's bytecode instruction set.
 The call stack is a stack of call frames, with each frame containing all the data associated with one function call.
 Each frame also contains an "execution stack" for native types operations.
-Finally, the runtime is responsible for managing threads, singal handling, and garbage collection during execution.
+Finally, the runtime is responsible for thread management, singal handling, and garbage collection during execution.

 Currently, the runtime is a single-threaded stack-based machine, a